spencertipping/bake/README.md

 - Generality (track any kind of contents, not just files)
 - Parallel job execution
 - Remote job execution (requires passwordless SSH)
-- Can be used directly from the command line
+- Seamless integration with bash
-- You can use bake as a library from an existing script
+- You can type build rules at the command line
 - Dependency graphs are first-class (so you can ask bake how it would build something, then use that output from your script)
 - A build rule can have multiple declared outputs